 The basic fees payable to the Directors who are not executives of the Company (collectively, the "Non-Executive Directors") are reviewed and recommended by the Compensation Committee and set by the Board.
 The Compensation Committee annually reviews the form and amount of Non-Executive Director compensation, including against that of the Company's peers and general industry.
 In such review, the Compensation Committee considers the appropriateness of the form and amount of Non-Executive Director compensation and makes recommendations to the Board concerning Non-Executive Director compensation with a view toward attracting and retaining qualified Directors.
 The Company believes that compensation for Non-Executive Directors should be competitive and fairly reflect the work and skills required for a company of News Corporation's size and complexity.
 The Company also believes that Non-Executive Director compensation should include equity-based compensation in order to further align Directors' interests with the long-term interests of stockholders.
-As part of its fiscal 2017 review, the Compensation Committee reviewed and considered data provided to the Committee by its independent compensation consultant regarding the amounts and type of compensation paid to non-management directors at the companies in the Company's peer group used by the Compensation Committee for the assessment of executive compensation.
-As a result of this review, the Compensation Committee determined that compensation of Non-Executive Directors on the Board and its committees is reasonable and appropriate.
+As part of its fiscal 2018 review, the Compensation Committee reviewed and considered data provided to the Committee by its independent compensation consultant regarding the amounts and type of compensation paid to non-management directors at the companies in the Company's peer group used by the Compensation Committee for the assessment of executive compensation.
+As a result of this review, the Compensation Committee determined to increase, beginning in fiscal 2019, the Board Deferred Stock Unit ("DSU") Retainer to \$165,000, the Audit Committee Chair Retainer to \$25,000, the Compensation Committee Chair Retainer to \$15,000 and the Nominating and Corporate Governance Committee Chair Retainer to \$12,500 and that such increases are in the best interest of the Company and its stockholders.

-During fiscal 2017, the Non-Executive Directors were Mmes.
-Ayotte (beginning April 1, 2017), Bancroft, Chao (until January 31, 2017) and Pessoa and Messrs.
+During fiscal 2018, the Non-Executive Directors were Mmes.
+Ayotte, Bancroft, and Pessoa and Messrs.
 L.K.
-Murdoch, Aznar, Barnes, Elkann (until September 30, 2016), Klein, J.R.
+Murdoch, Aznar, Barnes, Klein, J.R.
 Murdoch and Siddiqui.
-The annual retainers paid to Non-Executive Directors for service on the Board and its committees in fiscal 2017 are set forth in the table below.
+The annual retainers paid to Non-Executive Directors for service on the Board and its committees in fiscal 2018 are set forth in the table below.

-Annual Board and Committee Retainers for the Fiscal Year Ended June 30, 2017
+Annual Board and Committee Retainers for the Fiscal Year Ended June 30, 2018

-Board Cash Retainer \$100,000 Board Deferred Stock Unit ("DSU") Retainer \$145,000 Lead Director Retainer \$ 35,000 Audit Committee Chair Retainer \$ 20,000 Compensation Committee Chair Retainer \$ 12,000 Nominating and Corporate Governance Committee Chair Retainer \$ 10,000 Audit Committee Member Retainer \$ 8,000 Compensation Committee Member Retainer \$ 6,000 Nominating and Corporate Governance Committee Member Retainer \$ 6,000
+Board Cash Retainer \$100,000

+Board DSU Retainer \$145,000

+Lead Director Retainer \$ 35,000

+Audit Committee Chair Retainer \$ 20,000

+Compensation Committee Chair Retainer \$ 12,000

+Nominating and Corporate Governance Committee Chair Retainer \$ 10,000

+Audit Committee Member Retainer \$ 8,000

+Compensation Committee Member Retainer \$ 6,000

+Nominating and Corporate Governance Committee Member Retainer \$ 6,000

 DSUs are awarded to Non-Executive Directors on a quarterly basis on July 1, October 1, January 1 and April 1 of each year (or the first trading day following such date) (each, a "DSU Grant Date").
 The number of DSUs awarded each DSU Grant Date is based on the closing price of the Company's Class A Common Stock on such DSU Grant Date.
 DSUs will vest upon the earlier of (i) the July 1, October 1, January 1 or April 1 closest to the fifth anniversary of the DSU Grant Date (or the first trading day following such date) and (ii) the date of the Non-Executive Director's end of service (or the first trading day following such date) (each, a "DSU Vest Date"), at which time DSUs will be payable in cash based on the closing price of the Company's Class A Common Stock on such DSU Vest Date.
-To further align the Non-Executive Directors' compensation with total return to stockholders, the Compensation Committee determined to grant dividend equivalents on DSUs beginning with the fiscal 2017 DSU Retainer.
-Such dividend equivalents are represented by additional DSUs and are payable when the underlying award vests.
+To further align the Non-Executive Directors' compensation with total return to stockholders, the Non-Executive Directors receive dividend equivalents on unvested DSUs, which are represented by additional DSUs payable when the underlying award vests.